Communism in China

 The Rise of China

 Both are very crucial in understanding the revolution that communism brought in China.
 China was never really colonized, but an anti-colonial vision drove much of its history in the twentieth century.
 After 1967, when China became a nuclear power, it emerged as the most powerful of nations in the region and the world.
-With an ever-growing economy and a strong military, it has become a global superpower.
+Today, under the leadership of President Xi Jinping of China, the state has become a global superpower with an ever-growing economy and a strong military.

 If you want to submit your articles and/or research papers, please check the Submissions page.